WHPT

 WHPT (102.5 FM) is a commercial radio station licensed to Sarasota, Florida, and serving the Tampa Bay area.
 Owned by Cox Media Group, it broadcasts a hot talk format.
 It is also the flagship station for Tampa Bay Lightning hockey and carries South Florida Bulls football.
 WHPT's studios and offices are on 4th Street North in St. Petersburg.

 WHPT is a Class C station with an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
 The transmitter site is off 283rd Street East near Gopher Hill Road in Myakka City, an unincorporated area of southwest Manatee County.
 WHPT broadcasts using HD Radio technology.
-Its HD2 subchannel airs a Tampa Bay Lightning sports radio format.
+Its HD2 subchannel airs a simulcast of WXGL 107.3 FM.